-In an interview with Reuters, Security consultant at Zoom, Alex Stamos said the plan is subject to change and that at this time, it is still not clear whether nonprofits might qualify for access to this firm’s premium accounts.
+In an interview with Reuters, Security consultant at Zoom, Alex Stamos said the plan is subject to change.
+At this time, it is still not clear whether nonprofits might qualify for access to this firm’s premium accounts.

-During the pandemic, Zoom has attracted millions of free and paying clients as its video conferencing software makes it possible for users to join a meeting without registering .
-But this has also contributed to customers of the service using their meetings disrupted through a practice called’Zoom-bombing’ where hackers and pranksters combine private and public meetings they have not been invited to.
+During the pandemic, Zoom has attracted millions of free and paying clients, as its video conferencing software makes it possible for users to join a meeting without registering.
+But this has also contributed to customers of the service using their meetings disrupted through a practice called’Zoom-bombing’ where hackers and pranksters combine private and public discussions they have not been invited to.

 The approach to end-to-end encryption of zoom is very much a work in Advancement – everything out of our draft cryptographic design, which was only published last week, to our ongoing discussions around which clients it would apply to zoom.

-While Schools, Companies and organizations can benefit from the additional security that encryption brings, law enforcement agencies and security specialists have warned that sexual predators and other criminals are increasingly employing encrypted communications to help avoid being detected online.
-This could be among the reasons Zoom is intending to restrict encryption to its users.
+While Schools, Companies, and organizations can benefit from the additional security that encryption brings, law enforcement agencies and security specialists have warned that sexual predators and other criminals are increasingly employing encrypted communications to help avoid being detected online.
+This could be among the reasons Zoom intends to restrict encryption to its users.

-If Zoom were to add encryption that is Whole to every assembly on its service, the Safety team and company’s trust would be not able to add itself Participant which would make handling abuse in real time difficult.
+If Zoom were to add Whole to every assembly on its service, the Safety team and the company’s trust would not add itself Participant, which would make handling abuse in real-time difficult.
 Their telephones would be unable to do so if the company an End-to-end model.